awmckinley/config/modules/desk.mac/README.md

 # Finder

-> [!ABSTRACT] Blurb
-> Use the Finder to view, access, and organize almost everything on your Mac.
+Use the Finder to view, access, and organize almost everything on your Mac.